The Institute’s Weekly Brief

 Field signals and dispatches across the four pillars.
-Issues drop every two weeks, written for institutional readers who need to see what is changing and what is not yet visible.
+Written for institutional readers who need to see what is changing and what is not yet visible.

 FormatEditorial brief